FedML-AI/FedNLP/README.md

 ## Experiments for Federated Learning

 We already summarize some scripts for running federated learning experiments.
-Once you finished the environment settings, you can refer and run these scripts. [experiments/distributed/transformer_exps/run_text_classification.sh], [experiments/distributed/transformer_exps/run_text_classification.sh] and [experiments/distributed/transformer_exps/run_text_classification.sh]
+Once you finished the environment settings, you can refer and run these scripts including `run_text_classification.sh`, `run_seq_tagging.sh` and `run_span_extraction.sh` under `experiments/distributed/transformer_exps`.

 <!-- ### Update FedML Submodule